-A total of 76 2-ha plots were surveyed during September and December 2013.
-During the transect surveys, 14 Gouldian finches were observed (all observations recorded within the known breeding areas).
-None of the individuals observed were recorded as re-sightings (previously banded).
-In previous surveys of non-breeding Gouldian finch populations (Save The Gouldian Fund 2011), Gouldian finches were located in both the breeding areas (4 individuals) and in the general Buffer Area (61 individuals).
+A total of 76 2-ha plots were surveyed during September and December 2014.
+During the transect surveys, 29 Gouldian finches were observed.
+Twenty-one birds were sighted in the breeding areas, and 8 in the general Buffer Areas.

-Although Gouldian finches were located in breeding habitats in the early wet season of 2013, these habitats rarely have sufficient or suitable feeding grasses for Gouldian finches year-round, and thus it is not uncommon for birds to be absent from breeding areas during the wet season (see section 1.3.1 above).
+Although Gouldian finches were sighted in breeding habitats in the early wet season of 2014, these habitats are rarely able to provide suitable feeding grasses for Gouldian finches year-round, and thus it is not uncommon for birds to be absent from breeding areas during the wet season (see section 1.3.1 above).
 After the depletion of critical dry season grass seeds, such as Sorghum, the birds typically move from their breeding habitats to low-lying areas (e.g. previously established feeding areas and the Buffer Area within the designated Development Area) to feed on wet season seeding grasses.
 Therefore, the low-lying feeding areas and proposed Buffer Areas are critical for sustaining wet season grass productivity, and thus populations of nonbreeding birds.
-However, despite surveying the same areas using the same methodology as in previous years, no Gouldian finches were located during the bird surveys in any of the low-lying feeding areas and general Buffer area.
+The presence of Gouldian finches in these low-lying areas in late 2014 suggests that the birds are utilizing these valuable Buffer Areas.

-During the previous 2012 non-breeding surveys (Save The Gouldian Fund 2012), no Gouldian finches were observed during any transect surveys, nor opportunistically, in any of the areas.
-In contrast, in 2011 (pre-development), 73 Gouldian finches were recorded using the exact same monitoring methods.
+During the previous 2012 non-breeding surveys (Save The Gouldian Fund 2012), no Gouldian finches were observed during any transect surveys, nor opportunistically, in any of the areas, using the exact same monitoring methods.
 Although Gouldian finch populations do naturally fluctuate between years and areas, it is likely that the combination of increased activity (due to construction and land clearing), together with high grazing pressures and wildfire damages, contributed to the absence of Gouldian finches in 2012.

-During the 2013 non-breeding surveys, disturbance was substantially reduced.
+During the 2013 and 2014 non-breeding surveys, disturbance was substantially reduced.
 The Main Compound 2 was dismantled (positioned opposite Gouldian finch breeding area 2 and 3, and associated feeding areas), and the area has subsequently experienced reduced disturbances, noise and dust.
-Furthermore, cattle pressures and wildfire have been reduced and controlled, respectively, which promoted seeding grasses (see 4.1), and thus likely the return of Gouldian finches to the areas.
+Furthermore, cattle pressures and wildfire have substantially been reduced and controlled, which has promoted many more seeding grasses (see 4.1), and thus the likely the return of Gouldian finches to the areas.